wydlGarfield/Group13public_config/README.md

 Just input the Nginx server public ip address into web browser and it will display different wordpress server each time.

-## If you want to run the playbook more than once, please delete the new_key.pem in the keypair.
+## If you want to run the playbook more than once, please delete the new_key.pem in the keypair of AWS's network and safety.